isabellaobrien/Blackjack/README.md

 [Link to live project](actual link)

-(images/Screenshot(45).png)
+(/workspace/Blackjack/images/Screenshot(45).png)
 ![screenshots of the game on on different screen sizes]
 ## How to pay
-This terminal game is based on the famous blackjack casino game.[find out more about blackjack](https://en.wikipedia.org/wiki/Blackjack).
+This terminal game is based on the famous blackjack casino game. [find out more about blackjack](https://en.wikipedia.org/wiki/Blackjack).

 In this version the user inputs their username and two cards from a shuffled deck are drawn for the player and the computer.